-- To limit the spread of the deadly citrus plant disease HLB, an HLB citrus quarantine is in place throughout portions of Los Angeles, Orange, Riverside, San Bernardino and San Diego counties in response to HLB detections in those areas.
+- To limit the spread of the deadly citrus plant disease HLB, an HLB citrus quarantine is in place throughout portions of Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties in response to HLB detections in those areas.

 - An area is put under the HLB quarantine when an HLB infection is present in a citrus tree or other host plant material nearby.
 Citrus plant material is routinely collected by California Department of Food and Agriculture (CDFA) officials to be tested for the disease.

 - Once an HLB detection is confirmed, a quarantine is established within a 5-mile radius of the HLB-infected tree, within which certain restrictions apply to the purchase, sale and movement of citrus plants, plant material, and fruit.

 - To further limit the spread of the ACP and HLB, there are additional quarantines in place that make it illegal to bring citrus fruit or plant material into California from other states or countries.

 Huanglongbing (HLB) has been found in Los Angeles, Orange, Riverside, San Bernardino, San Diego and Ventura counties.
 There are a handful of rules and regulations in place to help protect the California citrus we love, including an HLB quarantine which places limits on the transport and movement of citrus plants and material to prevent the spread of the deadly disease.